4GeeksAcademy/javascript-beginner-exercises-tutorial/exercises/14-Random_numbers/README.md

 ## 💡 Hints:

-+ `Math.random()` only returns decimal numbers from 0 to 1, and we need Integer numbers from 1 to 10.
++ `Math.random()` only returns decimal numbers from 0 to 1, and we need integer numbers from 1 to 10.

 + Multiply the `Math.random()` function by 10 to move the decimal 1 slot to the right.